buddha314/opde/README.md

 * Are certain crimes or behaviors being willfully ignored by the judiciary or media?
 * Are there certain crimes that are unprosecutable?

+## The Notion of "Conspiracy"

+My personal feeling is that this word is too vague.
+I would rather avoid it as it brings unsophisticated attention.

 # Tools

 It is important to develop a case management tool.
 There are several on the market currently.
 This tools should satisfy: